twanjobs68/fs-movie-app/README.md

 This is application is built using HTML, CSS Javascript, React JS, Java, Spring Boot, postgressql, Eclipse editor and Insomnia software to test backend

-This code is located on my github page at https://github.com/twanjobs68/fs-movie-app.git
+This code is located on my github page at https://github.com/twanjobs68/fs-movie-app.git This application will authenticate the users name and password and alert them if login is successful